Armen Agop: Works

 Agop is known for an ascetic approach to his work.
 In his own words, "Simplicity is very complicated".
 Agop's work has also often been described as "Contrasting Art" where the contemporary and the ancient meet; his artistic presence springs from his cross-cultural philosophy.
 "The ancient and the contemporary may seem very different, but I think the essentials are the same", he said in Art Plural: Voices of Contemporary Art (2014).

 Touch

 The Touch series breaks boundaries usually present in experiencing art.
-Agop invites the viewer to touch the sculptures and the sculptures move in response.
-By breaking the visual boundary he takes us beyond the traditional experience, to physical contact.
+Agop invites the viewer to touch the sculptures and the sculptures move in response, breaking the visual boundary present and going beyond the traditional experience, to physical contact.
 This expands the viewer's experience and renders it more intimate by freeing them from the tradition of divinizing art and the usual "Don't Touch.".
 Agop says his work is about Freedom.
 The viewer is free to touch the sculptures and the sculptures are freed to move.
 The granite sculptures balance on mere millimeters allowing for them to defy the stillness usually present in sculptures, moving once they are touched.
 By uniting the tangible and untangle in the viewer's experience, the relationship with art is then reconstructed, suggesting a new social consciousness between the viewer and the work of art.